Download our free SIEM Vendor Report based on nearly 300 real user experiences.

 Splunk's SIEM system is highly rated and popular, but licensing costs may push it beyond the reach of some SMEs.
 It is best fit for larger, well staffed IT organizations that are willing to pay the price for high security effectiveness.

 LogRhythm is another SIEM vendor with high ratings and popularity.
 It is easier to deploy than some of the other top-of-the-line SIEM products, but may not scale to support very high event volume environments.
 It is best for small and mid-sized organizations that already possess some kind of threat intelligence and analytics functionality.

-AlienVault offers a low-cost entry with surprisingly robust features for small and mid-sized companies.
-It may not offer all the advanced capabilities that enterprises seek, but for small and mid-sized organizations looking for their first SIEM product, AlienVault is hard to beat.
+AT&T Cybersecurity - formerly AlienVault - offers a low-cost entry with surprisingly robust features for small and mid-sized companies.
+It may not offer all the advanced capabilities that enterprises seek, but for small and mid-sized organizations looking for their first SIEM product, AT&T Cybersecurity is hard to beat.

 ArcSight is in a transitional period as Micro Focus integrates the SIEM solution with its products after acquiring HPE's security software products.
 ArcSight is strongest in organizations with large, complex SOC environments and for basic log collection use cases.